doc4d/4d-web-studio/docs/design-webforms/events/events.md

     :::note Tip

-    Passing values as parameters lets you test the behavior of a function without needing to create a datasource first.
+    Passing values as parameters lets you test the behavior of a function without creating a datasource.

     :::